My Grain Surfboards "Waterlog" 10' surfboard is almost ready for fiberglassing.

 I've been working on a number of final details before glassing though.

 Shaping was harder than I thought it would be.
-I used mostly my block plane and it took a long time.
-I never perfectly matched the templates the Grain supplies but I think I'm close enough for my first surfboard.
+I mostly used my block plane and it took a long time.
+I never perfectly matched the rail templates that Grain Surfboards supplies but I think I'm close enough for my first surfboard.

 Overall I think the shape looks good, and I don't think I got anywhere near taking too much off.
 To better match the templates I should have kept going.

 The nose and tail also look good but don't perfectly match the templates either.
 Oh well.
-I'll still float.
+It'll float.

 I cut the tail off and added a laminated block of Peruvian walnut (to match the pinstripes) and white cedar from one of the cutoffs.
 I didn't want to put in too many colors like some people do and end up with a rainbow of colors.
 This is pretty classy and not tooooo busy I hope.